 These inspections include making sure the pool is in compliance with applicable state laws and local ordinances, ensuring the water is tested regularly for correct chemistry and adequate disinfection, and verifying that the facility is free of other chemical or physical hazards.
 All operators are required to keep records of water quality testing results and accidents.

-Year-round pools are inspected at least twice a year and seasonal pools at least once a year.
+Year-round pools have a full facility inspection at least twice a year and seasonal pools at least once a year.
 A pool may also be inspected as the result of a complaint.
+Pools and spas have their water chemistry tested by staff weekly or biweekly.
 Staff also review plans for any new construction or renovation to ensure structural / mechanical issues are addressed.

 Below you will find information on state and local regulations, permit applications, resources on pool safety and other helpful resources.